-The 2020 EUA-CDE Thematic Workshop will focus on academic career development and the question of how universities can support doctoral candidates and postdoctoral researchers for careers in academia and what challenges are involved.
+The 2020 EUA-CDE Thematic Workshop focused on academic career development and the question of how universities can support doctoral candidates and postdoctoral researchers for careers in academia and what challenges are involved.
 This includes topics such as skills training for postdoctoral researchers, teaching careers in universities, mental health support, the gender dimension and sustainability in researchers’ careers.
-The workshop will also serve as a forum to present results of the EUA-CDE Thematic Peer Group on Career development and career tracking.
+The workshop also served as a forum to present results of the EUA-CDE Thematic Peer Group on Career development and career tracking.

-This event will provide an occasion to discuss these issues and identify innovative solutions together with other EUA-CDE members.
-It may be of interest to anyone with responsibilities and interest in doctoral education (either at the institutional, faculty or disciplinary level) including academic leaders, doctoral education professionals and doctoral candidates.
+This event provided an occasion to discuss these issues and identify innovative solutions together with other EUA-CDE members.
+It was of interest to anyone with responsibilities and interest in doctoral education (either at the institutional, faculty or disciplinary level) including academic leaders, doctoral education professionals and doctoral candidates.